Berberomeloe majalis

 Berberomeloe majalis, the red-striped oil beetle, is an insect in the genus Berberomeloe, in the family of Blister Beetles.
 It is native to the western Mediterranean Basin.

 Description

 It has a typical length around 5 cm (2 in.).
 Its large size and the bright red bands around its body make it unmistakable; its coloration is aposematic, reflecting its ability, in common with other oil or blister beetles in the family Meloidae, to squirt a caustic liquid if attacked.
 In Spain however this beetle varies extensively in color.
 Populations of entirely black specimens without any red markings are found scattered over much of the distribution range of B. majalis.
 These populations are often found close to populations consisting of red-striped specimens, but both morphs seem to be spatially segregated and no mixed series have been found in the field.
-Entirely black and red-striped specimens of Berberomeloes majalis are equally poisonous.
+Entirely black and red-striped specimens of Berberomeloe majalis are equally poisonous.